jerry-tech/Inter-Social-Network/README.md

 Udoh Jeremiah.
 Also, a special appreciation to Kazzem Taiwo (https://github.com/alevel7) for the backend(API) development used for the project.

 ## Angular Topics Covered
-Binding && Interpolation, pipes, Observables, template driven form, reactive forms, rxjs, httpclient service, dependency injection, angular behavioural subject, Browser animation component interaction and so more ...
+Binding && Interpolation, pipes, Observables, template driven form, reactive forms, rxjs, httpclient service, dependency injection, angular behavioural subject, Browser animation component interaction, angular-pwa and so much more ...